Avaray/gip-scripts/README.md

 These scripts will do the following:

 - Do a parallel HTTP request to the multiple services that return the IP address.
-- Ensure that the IP address is real by waiting for at least three the same responses.
+- Ensure that the IP address is real by waiting for specific number of the same responses.

 ## Usage